dogefriendyt/TDS/README.md

 # TDS Autofarms
-This is where you can choose between 4 methods of TDS autofarms to fit your needs.
+This is where you can choose between 6 different methods of TDS autofarms to fit your needs.

 # Instructions